The common cold is an infection that can irritate your nose and throat.

 Decongestant pills or nasal sprays can shrink nasal passages.
 They also decrease mucus production.
 Nasal sprays should only be used for 2-3 days.
 Longer use can lead to increased congestion when you stop using the product.

 Many people use alternative treatments to relieve their cold symptoms.
 Some of the more popular choices include:

-Note: Some herbal treatments may not be pure.
-Many can also interact with prescription medicines and OTC products.
-Talk to your doctor if you are thinking of using herbs to treat a cold.
+Note: Some supplements and herbal treatments may not be pure.
+Many can also interact with prescription medications and over-the-counter products.
+Talk to your doctor before using any of these products.